-U.S. diplomat meets with Maduro to support Venezuela dialogue
+U.S. diplomat meets with Maduro to bolster Venezuela dialogue

 Maduro's adversaries accuse him of creating a dictatorship by blocking a recall referendum on his rule and of illegally overriding the legislature, which was taken over by the opposition in a landslide election last year.

-The opposition insists the government allow a recall referendum on the unpopular Maduro's rule, release dozens of jailed opposition activists and respect Congressional decisions.
+The opposition insists the government allow a recall referendum on the unpopular Maduro's rule, release dozens of jailed opposition activists and respect congressional decisions.

 SEASONED DIPLOMAT